bcgov/dbcrss/heartbeat/README.md

 # DataBC Web Services Heartbeat Monitoring Utilities

-DataBC offers a number of RESTful APIs which are owned and managed by the Province of BC.

 This repo contains scripts, resultant files and web pages that can be used to help verify the operating status of specific web service APIs provided by DataBC.

 A single request is sent to each web service using a scheduled job to ensure consistency and allow for comparison over multiple days.
 Specific information for each web service is recorded including a time stamp, execution time, network latency, proxy latency and HTTP response status code.